nestorwheelock/wireguard-install/README.md

 ![Lint](https://github.com/angristan/wireguard-install/workflows/Lint/badge.svg)
 ![visitors](https://visitor-badge.glitch.me/badge?page_id=angristan.wireguard-install)

-**This project is a bash script that aims to setup a [WireGuard](https://www.wireguard.com/) VPN on a Linux server, as easily as possible!**
+**This project is a bash script that aims to setup a [WireGuard](https://www.wireguard.com/) VPN on a Linux or FreeBSD server, as easily as possible!**

 WireGuard is a point-to-point VPN that can be used in different ways.
 Here, we mean a VPN as in: the client will forward all its traffic trough an encrypted tunnel to the server.
 The server will apply NAT to the client's traffic so it will appear as if the client is browsing the web with the server's IP.